petejkim/autoparts/README.md

     $ parts install postgresql

-Certain parts such as databases will need to be started in order to utilize.
+Certain parts such as databases will need to be started in order to be utilized.
 Some box templates will start a database upon boot, but if not you can start/stop it manually.

     $ parts start postgresql